corda/corda/docs/source/design/float/design.md

 7. The Float on receiving Delivery notification from the internal side should acknowledge back the correlated original Delivery.
 8. The Float should protect against excessive inbound messages by AMQP flow control and refusing to accept excessive unacknowledged deliveries.
 9. The Float should only expose its inbound server socket when activated by a valid AMQP link from the Bridge Control Manager to allow for a simple HA pool of DMZ Float processes.
 We cannot run the Floats hot-hot as this would invalidate our message ordering guarantees.

+### Challenges and Unanswered Questions

+The main uncertainty for the Float design is key management for the private key portion of the TLS certificate.
+This is likely to reside inside an HSM and it is unlikely to be accessible from the DMZ servers.
+It may be possible to tunnel the PrivateKey signing step to the internal Bridge Control Manager, but this makes things complicated.
+However, it is common for this to be configured inside the firewall, although we will have to see our non-standard PKI interacts with a typical firewall.zt

+The other uncertainty is if/how we should provide end-to-end encryption of the business data.
+I think it is inevitable that this will be desired, so we should allow for it in our wire format.
+However, to properly implement this with session keys and properly authenticated encryption is a significant design task.
+(At minimum, we would probably use some form of Ephemeral-Static Diffie Hellman against the remote Legal Identity to create the session secret and then AES-GCM, or similar AEAD for the message data.
+The AMQP headers would also need to be protected in this process, along with careful choice of IV to prevent any collisions.)

 ## Alternative Options